IRLadderGoat/Handcuffs/README.md

 This is an extension of https://github.com/GuillaumeBenit/Handcuffs, which only contains handcuffs and lockpicks for the handcuffs.
 I've appended the functionality for a jailer such that players can be brought to a station and be arrested there, and a bailer such that you can bail out friends for a sum of money.
 I've also added the functionality for dragging handcuffed players

+When players are jailed they will be jailed to the servers default DARKRP jail positions.
+Same thing goes for when being bailed out, but this puts you at default spawn position